sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

 # Heartify(CARDIOsetu) 💖
+# Demo Link of Website: https://youtu.be/UfdAC_hTcU4?feature=shared
 Welcome to Heartify(CARDIOsetu) - a revolutionary platform designed to empower visually and verbally impaired individuals with tools for heart health analysis and doctor appointment booking. 🩺
 ![Screenshot 2024-04-08 004048](https://github.com/sneharawat1404/HeartBot-with-query-resolving-feature/assets/142423437/37746ed7-9d37-450f-92fe-6068e204399d)
+#  *TO USE PROJECT MODIFY THE FILE NAME IN CODE ACCORDINGLY*
 ## 🗣️ Voice-to-Text Accessibility

 One of Heartify(CARDIOsetu)'s standout features is its seamless integration of voice-to-text functionality.
 This feature allows users to interact with the platform using spoken commands (tapping on the speak button), making it particularly beneficial for visually impaired individuals.
 By simply speaking into the microphone, users can navigate the platform, input data, and schedule appointments with ease. 🎤